seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 ### Elo ratings

-[The Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) first began as a way to calculate the relative skill of chess players and can be applied to any players/teams that play zero-sum games, including [football](https://neilpaine.substack.com/p/2025-nfl-power-ratings-and-projections), [baseball](https://neilpaine.substack.com/p/2025-mlb-elo-power-ratings-playoff?open=false#%C2%A7mlb-elo-ratings-and-win-projections), and of course, MMA.
+[The Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) first began as a way to calculate the relative skill of chess players and can be applied to any players/teams that play zero-sum games, including [football](https://neilpaine.substack.com/p/2025-nfl-power-ratings-and-projections), [baseball](https://neilpaine.substack.com/p/2025-mlb-elo-power-ratings-playoff?open=false#%C2%A7mlb-elo-ratings-and-win-projections), and even [Pokémon battles](https://pokemonshowdown.com/pages/ladderhelp).

-Note: Here I should probably add more stuff on the background of Elo ratings but then save the calculations of the system for later.
+Note: Here I should probably add more stuff on the background of Elo ratings, but then save the calculations of the system for later.

 ## Data Collection

+### Webscraping
 In order to establish Elo ratings for mixed martial artists we need to obtain results of each fight (win, lose, draw, no contest, etc.), the opponent, the rankings of each fighter at the time of their bout, and optionally, as we will see, whether the fight was a finish (KO/TKO or submission) or a championship fight.
-Gathering this data is not such a small feat as no database currently exists to my knowldge that houses all of this information.
+Gathering this data is not such a small feat as no database currently exists to my knowledge that houses all of this information.

-Therefore, to create this ranking system, I scrape Wikipedia pages of MMA fighters.
-First, I create a list of all mixed martial artists by scraping the names and wikipedia links of MMA fighters who have competed in the top organizations (including those now defunct) including:
+Therefore, to create this ranking system, I first start by scraping organization's event pages, notable alumni, or current active rosters on Wikipedia to build a dataset of fighters.
+The list of MMA organizations (including those now defunct) includes:

 1. UFC
 2. Pride